gilbertgit95/kagiweb-api-core-a/README.md

   https://sequelize.org/master/manual/getting-started.html

 ### Initialization
-- run this command on a terminal in the root folder of the application ```npm run ls:resetApp```.
+- run this command on a terminal in the root folder of the application ```npm run ls:reset```.
 This will create the database, tables and the initial data. **Note!** if you already have existing database all your data will be lost.